Tired of blogs regurgitating the same top 10 things to do in Jodhpur? Here’s my list of some unusual experiences in the blue city.

 Things to do in Jodhpur tip: I loved the ker sangri preparation – with less oil on request – at Ekatra, the in-house restaurant at Radisson Jodhpur.

 Stay in a hotel built like a traditional red sandstone haveli

 It would be a shame to travel to Jodhpur and stay somewhere that’s not an original indigo house or a red sandstone haveli.
 So I was happy to settle into Radisson Jodhpur – using my Radisson Rewards points on assignment – for the hotel is designed to emulate the original red sandstone architecture of Jodhpur, complete with a shaded leafy courtyard and relaxing day beds in the balcony.
 I loved the restful sleep, lavish breakfasts and the rooftop with a serene view of the fort.

-Tip: Say no to plastic bottled water; ask housekeeping to send you a glass bottle with RO water instead.
+Things to do in Jodhpur tip: Say no to plastic bottled water; ask housekeeping to send you a glass bottle with RO water instead.
 Every bit counts.

 Cycle through the old city